Crosbie/app-template/README.md

-Template App - Getting Started
+Template App - Getting Started [Sencha]
 ===============

 For sencha app, development is done in dev package.